ElmCast/elm-vim/README.md

 Check out this [ElmCast video](https://vimeo.com/132107269) for more detail.

-## Install
+## Installation

-elm-vim follows the standard runtime path structure, so you can use your favorite plugin manager to install it.

-Please be sure all necessary binaries are installed (such as `elm-make`, `elm-doc`, `elm-reactor`, etc..) from http://elm-lang.org/.
+If you don't have a preferred installation method, I recommend installing [vim-plug](https://github.com/junegunn/vim-plug), and then simply adding `Plug 'elmcast/elm-vim` to your plugin section:

+Once help tags have been generated, you can view the manual with :help elm-vim.

+### Requirements

+First, make sure you have the (Elm Platform)(http://elm-lang.org/install) installed.
+The simplest method to get started fast is to use the official npm package.

 ```
 npm install -g elm
 ```

-In order to run unit tests from within vim, install `elm-test`.
+In order to run unit tests from within vim, install [elm-test](https://github.com/rtfeldman/node-elm-test)

 ```
 npm install -g elm-test
 ```

-For code completion and doc lookups, install `elm-oracle`.
+For code completion and doc lookups, install [elm-oracle](https://github.com/elmcast/elm-oracle).

 ```
 npm install -g elm-oracle
 ```

-To automatically format your code, install `elm-format` from the [github page](https://github.com/avh4/elm-format).
+To automatically format your code, install `elm-format` from its [github page](https://github.com/avh4/elm-format).

 ```vim
 let g:elm_format_autosave = 1